27 November 2006

 “So, so I guess.
 Why do you ask?”

 “School education is very important to our team and the League.
-We won’t even look at a player, no matter how good he is, if he has failing grades.
-Next we look at family.
+We won’t even look at a player, no matter how good he is if he has failing grades.
+Next, we look at the family.
 What kind of family life does he have?
 We talk to neighbours about you and what you’re like.